queryluke/masseffect-5e-data/data/powers/annihilation-field.md

 - name: Phasic
   description: Annihilation Field's damage bypasses shields.
 ---
-Spin a field of dark energy originating from you in a 4m radius sphere.
+Spin a field of dark energy originating from you in a <me-distance length="10" adj /> radius sphere.
 The field moves with you and reduces your walking speed by half.

 Each creature within the sphere must make a Constitution saving throw.
 A creature takes 12d6 necrotic damage on a failed